Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 ## Development Tips and Tricks
+### Localization
+SpiraApps do not currently provide native localization support.
+We encourage developers to implement localization where possible.
+SpiraApps have access to the user's preferred culture / language using the [currentCulture](./SpiraApps-Manager.md/#properties) helper function.

 ### Design patterns to follow
 - [x] Use [officially provided](./SpiraApps-Reference.md/#available-resources) libraries or resources
 - [x] Use external URLs or APIs (make sure to provide details in submission)